ynshen/k-seq/examples/README.md

                                            sep_plot=True)
 ```

 ![png](./_README_meta/output_12_0.png)

 We can see that for samples `A-0A_S7`, `A-0B_S14`, `B-0A_S21`, and `B-0B_S29` (negative standards), most of reads belong to spike-in sequences, and minimal passing of RNA was observed.
 Here we choose to exclude these samples in further analysis.

 ### Replicates repeatability at sample level
 In this experiment, we have four replicates for each of BFO concentration (2 sequencing reps for each of 2 experimental reps).
 We have a visualizer to examine the repeatablity of replicates in terms of its spike-in fractions and entropy efficiency (a measure of population distribution)

 ```python
 sample_set.visualizer.rep_spike_in_plot(group_by='bfo')
 ```

 ![png](./_README_meta/output_14_0.png)

 ###  Distribution of sequences length and sequence populations
-There are some built-in functions to visualize other properties of sequences in each sample, e.g. sequence length and population hetrogeneity
+There are some built-in functions to visualize other properties of sequences in each sample, e.g. sequence length and population heterogeneity

 ```python